tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * In our `transfer` function, we simply subtract the value from the sender's balance in the `balances mapping` and add it to the recipient's.

-* By setting an `exchange_rate`, we can reward/create tokens based on how much `wei` is sent to the `purchase` function, and then collect the Ether for ourselves, automatically!
+* By setting an `exchange_rate`, we can reward/create tokens based on how much `wei` is sent to the `purchase` function, and then collect the ether for ourselves, automatically!

 * In our `mint` function, we restrict the function only to allow ourselves (the `owner`) to create new tokens when we need to.